anthonylangsworth/EDMFAT/README.md

 2. This plug-in does not support console players.
 Sorry.
 This is a current limitation of EDMC.

 To install:
-1. Download the latest ZIP file under "Packages" at the top right.
+1. Download the latest ZIP file under "Releases" at the top right.
 2. Copy the ZIP file into your EDMC plug-ins folder, normally `%USERPROFILE%\AppData\Local\EDMarketConnector\plugins`.
 3. Expand the ZIP file.
 This should create and "EDMFAT" folder with the plug-in files inside it.
 4. Restart EDMC if it was already running.

 # Use

+1. Play Elite: Dangerous, supporting your minor faction.
+2. Minor faction-relevant activity will be captured and appear in the EDMC window.
+3. When done, press the "Copy" button to copy the activity to the clipboard.
+4. Paste it into your team's Discord channels or wherever you report activity.

 NOTE:
 1. EDMFAT is currently hard coded to the minor faction "EDA Kunti League" minor faction.
 Eventually, the user will be allowed to change it.
 2. The current version is limited to selling bounties, combat bonds and cartography only.
 Future versions will add trade and missions.

-1. Play Elite: Dangerous, supporting your minor faction.
-2. Minor faction-relevant activity will be captured and appear in the EDMC window.
-3. When done, press the "Copy" button to copy the activity to the clipboard.
-4. Paste it into your team's Discord channels or wherever you report activity.